stllazhn/4300-JSON-wanderingmelody/README.md

 **WanderingMelody** was designed to simulate a musical journey around the world.
 You tell us how you feel, and we recommend music that matches that vibe—factoring in your age, genre preference, country, and weather.

 > ❌ **NOTE:** Originally, this app planned to fetch real-time weather data via APIs.
 However, due to server restrictions, this feature was removed.
 Instead, users select their current weather condition from a dropdown, which the system then maps to a corresponding emotional tone.
-This still preserves the mood-based filtering while maintaining compatibility with hosting limitations:contentReference[oaicite:0]{index=0}.
+This still preserves the mood-based filtering while maintaining compatibility with hosting limitations.

 ---